aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/top10filter/_index.md

 ### isPercent() {#isPercent--}

+<b>@deprecated.</b> Please use the 'isPercent' property instead.
 Indicates whether the items is percent.

 ```javascript
 isPercent() : boolean;